Pumble vs Slack: Full Comparison of Features, Pricing and Value for 2026

 Pumble vs Slack: Slack offers more integrations

-If your team relies heavily on deep integrations with a wide range of third party apps, Slack definitely has the edge, with over 2,600 integrations.
-It connects with major tools like Google Drive, Zoom, Trello, Asana, and various productivity tools.
+If your team relies heavily on integrations with a wide range of third party apps, Slack has the edge, with over 2,600 app integrations in their library.
+It connects to major tools like Google Drive, Zoom, Trello, Asana, and various other productivity tools.

 However, Pumble focuses more on quality over quantity.
-While it doesn’t have Slack’s massive catalog, it does support popular tools like:
+While it doesn’t have Slack’s massive catalog, it supports popular tools like:

-Also, Pumble’s integration catalog is always expanding, and is soon expected to include other apps such as Asana, Trello, Google Drive, Hubspot, Giphy, OneDrive, etc.
+Also, Pumble’s integration catalog is always expanding, and is soon expected to include other apps such as Asana, Trello, HubSpot, Giphy, OneDrive, etc.

 Furthermore, with Pumble’s API, you can build custom apps that integrate your internal tools, processes and data.